Jerome Fellowships

 Playwrights who have not received a Jerome Fellowship in the past are eligible.

-Playwrights who have received one Jerome Fellowship in the past are eligible.
+one-year Jerome Fellowship in the past are eligible.

-Playwrights who have received two Jerome Fellowships in the past are not eligible.
+Playwrights who have received two Jerome Fellowships of any length

 Previous Jerome Fellowship recipients must apply with a different play than the one that accompanied their previous successful application.
 Playwrights who have received other Playwrights’ Center fellowships may apply, provided they still meet the Jerome Fellowship eligibility guidelines.
 Recipients may not receive any other Playwrights' Center fellowships during the two-year cycle.

-Previous recipients of the Jerome Fellowship include Lucas Baisch, Mia Chung, Kristoffer Diaz, Gethsemane Herron, Jessica Huang, Candrice Jones, Shannon TL Kearns, Basil Kreimendahl, Sofya Levitstky-Weitz, Anna Ouyang Moench, Andrew Rosendorf, Tori Sampson, Deborah Stein, TyLie Shider, Josh Wilder, and Rhiana Yazzie.
+Previous recipients of the Jerome Fellowship include Lucas Baisch, Mia Chung, Kristoffer Diaz, Gethsemane Herron, Jessica Huang, Candrice Jones, Shannon TL Kearns, Basil Kreimendahl, Sofya Levitstky-Weitz, Anna Ouyang Moench, Nubia Monks, Andrew Rosendorf, Tori Sampson, Deborah Stein, TyLie Shider, Josh Wilder, and Rhiana Yazzie.

 "I am in a much better place artistically, professionally, and spiritually than I've ever been.
 It looks like I'm getting close to ending that period of being a playwright called 'emerging' or 'early-career,' and these fellowships have been indispensable in helping me get over that hump.
 The Jerome Fellowship was a perfect way to have that artistic period come to an end and catapult me into my next chapter."